majrblais/WESPAC-Transfer/3.0/README.md

      - **OF1-OF18**: Data from D5 in version 3.0 is shifted by 1 row when copying to D6 in version 3.4 until D108.
      - **OF19**: D110 to D111 in version 3.0 map directly to D110 to D111 in version 3.4.
      - **OF20-27**: Rows D112 to D150 in version 3.0 are shifted up by 1 in version 3.4.
+     - **OF22-OF23**: Rows D129-D132 were shifted up by 3 while rows D133 to D136 were shifted down by 5.
 	 - **OF28**: Special case: Rows D151 to D154 in version 3.0 are merged into D149 and D150 in version 3.4 based on their values.
      - **OF29-OF33**: Rows D156 to D169 are copied from D152 to D165 in version 3.4, with an empty cell at D169 in 3.0.
      - **OF33-OF38**: D170 to D179 in version 3.0 map to D165 to D174 in version 3.4.